-In Salen we have an additional needs teacher two days a week to support pupils across the school.
+In Salen we have an additional needs teacher one and a half days a week to support pupils across the school.
 This support can be in advising on curriculum planning and development, and assisting class teachers in the planning and preparation of work for pupils.
-Working in the classroom cooperatively with the class teacher, the learning support teacher works with groups of children or individuals, including those who are exceptionally able and children with learning difficulties.
+Working in the classroom co-operatively with the class teacher, the learning support teacher works with groups of children or individuals, including those who are exceptionally able and children with learning difficulties.
 The ASN teacher may also liaise with external agencies, e.g. psychologist, speech therapist and medical services.
 They also liaise with secondary schools, as well as communicating with parents and carers, class teachers, head teachers and other ASN staff.

-The ASN teacher in Salen Primary for this session will be Ms Lorna Tait.
+The ASN teacher in Salen Primary for this session will be Miss Mairi MacLennan and Miss Natasha Jarvis.
 A support team member will be at parents meetings where you can make an appointment to discuss your child's progress.
 You can also make an appointment at any time if you wish to discuss the support provided for your child.